Eevijosefiina/LearningGit1/README.md

 # Git Learning

 # General
-Im using this repository for practise
+Im using this repository for:
+1. practise
+1. practise
+1. practise

 ## Repository address